-This chocolate playdough is almost good enough to eat!
-As a bonus, chocolate is good at any time of the year, so it is easily tied into multiple themes.
+This chocolate play dough is almost good enough to eat!
+As a bonus, chocolate is good at any time of the year, easily tied into multiple themes.
 Is Valentine’s Day around the corner?
 Add the heart-shaped cookie cutters and some empty chocolate candy boxes.
 Planning a Winter theme?
-Add small mugs and white pom-poms and then use it while the Hot Drink Café is set up in the dramatic play area.
-Planning on a Donuts with Dads for Father’s Day?
-Get out different sized circle cookie cutters and sprinkles!
+Add small mugs and white pom-poms and then employ them while the Hot Drink Café is set up in the dramatic play area.
+Using the Donut Shop dramatic play center?
+Get out different-sized circle cookie cutters and sprinkles!
 And even if you don’t have any other reason, it’s fun and smells great all by itself.

 Chocolate Play Dough Recipe